multiversx/mx-docs/docs/developers/tutorials/crowdfunding-p1.md

 ```
     #[view]
-    #[storage_get("owner")]
+    #[storage_mapper("target")]
-    fn get_owner(&self) -> Address;
+    fn target(&self) -> SingleValueMapper<BigUint>;
 ```

-Note that since `set_owner()` has no endpoint annotation, nobody can call the `set_owner()` method from the outside.
-Only the smart contract itself may call it, so only the smart contract decides who its "owner" is, upon deployment.

 ### **But will you remember?**

 You must always make sure that the code you write functions as intended.
 That's what automatic testing is for.

-Let's write a test against the `init` method, and make sure that it definitely stores the address of the owner under the `owner` key, at deployment.
+Let's write a test against the `init` method, and make sure that it definitely stores the address of the owner under the `target` key, at deployment.

 To test `init`, you will write a JSON file which describes what to do with the smart contract and what is the expected output.
 In the folder of the Crowdfunding smart contract, there is a folder called `mandos`.
 Inside it, there is a file called `crowdfunding.scen.json`.
-Rename that file to`test-init.scen.json` ( `scen` is short for "scenario").
+Rename that file to`crowdfunding-init.scen.json` ( `scen` is short for "scenario").

 Your folder should look like this (output from the command `tree -L 2`):